Nehemiah Chapter Three

 Nehemiah 3:29

-Next to them, Zadok son of Immer made repairs opposite his house.
-Next to him, Shemaiah son of Shecaniah, the guard at the East Gate, made repairs.
+After them Tzadok the son of Immer made repairs opposite his house.
+After him Sh’ma‘yah the son of Sh’khanyah, the keeper of the East Gate, made repairs.

 Next, we come to the East Gate which was the first gate opened each morning.
 It is the place where the Messiah of Israel arrives according to Jewish tradition.
 The gate is sealed up today as it was sealed by the Muslims to prevent this arrival.
 This gate reminds us that Jesus is coming back for His own people just as He promised.
 We may go through spiritual battles (Horse Gate) but, after those battles, we will be victorious and with our Lord.